ULHPC/ulhpc-docs/docs/environment/conda.md

 !!! important ""
     **Do not install packages in Conda environments with pip as a user:** User installed packages (e.g.`pip install --user --upgrade mkdocs-minify-plugin`) are installed in the same directory for all environments, typically in `~/.local/`, and can interfere with other versions of the same package installed from other Conda environments.

-### Combining Conda with project environment management tools
+### Combining Conda with external environment management tools

+Quite often it is required to create isolated environments using external tools.
+For instance, tools such as [`virtualenv`](https://virtualenv.pypa.io/en/latest/) can install and manage a Python distribution in a given directory and export and import environment descriptions from text files.
+This functionalities allows for instance the shipping of a description the Python environment as part of a project.
+Higher level tools such as [`pipenv`](https://pipenv.pypa.io/en/latest) automate the process of managing Python project environments whereas [`poetry`](https://python-poetry.org/) is a wholistic project management tool with integrated management of Python environments.

-Quite often the user may want to create subenvironments, for instance tools such as `pipenv` and `poetry` manage environment and packages as project files, which an be stored in a project directory and version controlled as part of a project.
-Using such tools with Conda is relatively straight forward.
-Create an environment where only the tool that you require is installed, and manage the project subenvironments using the installed tool.
+Installing and using in Conda environments tools that create isolated environments is relatively straight forward.
+Create an environment where only the required that tool is installed, and manage any project subenvironments using the installed tool.

 !!! important ""
     **Create a different environment for each tool:** While this is not a requirement it is a good practice.
-For instance, `pipenv` and `poetry` used to and may still have conflicting dependencies.
+For instance, `pipenv` and `poetry` used to and may still have conflicting dependencies; Conda detects the dependency and aborts the conflicting installation.

 #### Pipenv